easybuilders/easybuild-tutorial/docs/2022-isc22/integration_lumi.md

 -   The *LUMI* stack is a software stack which is mostly managed with EasyBuild.
 The stack is versioned based on the version of the HPE Cray PE which makes it easy to retire a whole stack when the compilers are retired from the system.
-If we need the same software in two different stacks, it is simply compiled twice, even if it is only installed with the system compilers, to having to track dependencies.
+If we need the same software in two different stacks, it is simply compiled twice, even if it is only installed with the system compilers, to make retiring software easier without having to track dependencies (we now simmply have to remove a few directories to remove a whole software stack which will not have an impact on the other stacks).
 The exception are a few packages installed from binaries that are installed in a separate area across software stacks (e.g., ARM Forge and Vampir).
 The LUMI stack provides optimised binaries for each node type of LUMI, but some software that is not performance-critical is compiled only once.
 To this end we have a partition corresponding to each node type, but also a common partition which is included with the software of all other partitions.
-Softwware in that common partition can only have dependencies in the common partition though.
+Software in that common partition can only have dependencies in the common partition though.

-    For now we keep the central LUMI software stack very small, but we provide an easy and fully transparant mechanism for the user to install software in their project directory that integrates fully with the LUMI stack.
+    For now we keep the central LUMI software stack very small, but we provide an easy and fully transparent mechanism for the user to install software in their project directory that integrates fully with the LUMI stack.
 The user only needs to set an environment variable pointing to the project space.